lewishowles/components/src/components/chart/donut-chart/donut-chart.md

 Create a donut chart from a set of segments.
 The chart automatically determines proportions based on the total.

 A `label` slot is required.
+Omitting it logs a development warning and stops the chart from rendering, rather than falling back to placeholder text.
 Use the `description` slot for additional context about the chart's findings.

 ## Slots